skoliver89/listen/README.md

   * Their stream of posts from friends
   * Their friend's profiles (same content/layout as their profile)
   * Messages from their friends
-* Handling administrators not yet autheticated
+* Handling administrators not yet authenticated
   * redirect to log in prompt
 * What authenticated administrators can see
-  * A list of unreviewed reports (tapable/selectable)
+  * A list of pending review reports (tap-able/selectable)
   * A list of their closed reports (up to 30 days)
   * Selected reported content and/or user data to include user report message and reported content/user
   * A console to send system messages